martpet/tp/README-prod-setup.md

 ---

-# How to add developers to project
+# How to add developers to the project

-Developers need permissions to assume the *DevAccountServiceRole* from the *DevService* AWS account.
+Personal accounts need permissions to assume the *DevAccountServiceRole* from the *DevService* account.

 Choose one of the two options:

-* Add permissions for their own account to assume the *DevAccountServiceRole*.
+* Option 1: Add permissions for their own account to assume the *DevAccountServiceRole*.
-* Create a personal account in the *Dev* organizational unit.
+* Option 2: Create a personal account in the *Dev* organizational unit (permission are already set).

 <details>
-    <summary>Permissions for their own account to asssume DevAccountServiceRole</summary>
+    <summary>Option 1: Adding permissions for their own account</summary>

      {
         "Effect": "Allow",